awslabs/amazon-redshift-utils/src/SyntheticMixedBenchmark/README.md

-# Cloud Data Warehouse Mixed Read/Write Benchmark Derived from TPC-H
+# Synthetic Mixed Read/Write Benchmark Derived from TPC-H

 Amazon Redshift is a fast, scalable data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 Redshift delivers faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.
 We continuously improve the performance of the Redshift service.
 One workload that we use is the Cloud Data Warehouse Mixed Read/Write Benchmark Derived from TPC-H (http://www.tpc.org/tpch/default.asp).